-Your doctor will measure your blood pressure many times before diagnosing you with high blood pressure.
+Your health care provider will measure your blood pressure many times before diagnosing you with high blood pressure.
 It is normal for your blood pressure to be different based on the time of day.

-Blood pressure readings taken at home may be a better measure of your current blood pressure than those taken at your health care provider's office.
+Blood pressure readings taken at home may be a better measure of your current blood pressure than those taken at your provider's office.

-Your health care provider will do a physical exam to look for signs of heart disease, damage to the eyes, and other changes in your body.
+Your provider will do a physical exam to look for signs of heart disease, damage to the eyes, and other changes in your body.

 Tests may also be done to look for:

 The goal of treatment is to reduce your blood pressure so that you have a lower risk of complications.
-You and your health care provider should set a blood pressure goal for you.
+You and your provider should set a blood pressure goal for you.

-If you have pre-hypertension, your health care provider will recommend lifestyle changes to bring your blood pressure down to a normal range.
+If you have pre-hypertension, your provider will recommend lifestyle changes to bring your blood pressure down to a normal range.
 Medicines are rarely used for pre-hypertension.

 You can do many things to help control your blood pressure at home, including:

-Your health care provider can help you find programs for losing weight, stopping smoking, and exercising.
+Your provider can help you find programs for losing weight, stopping smoking, and exercising.

-You can also get a referral from your health care provider to a dietitian, who can help you plan a diet that is healthy for you.
+You can also get a referral to a dietitian, who can help you plan a diet that is healthy for you.

 How low your blood pressure should be and at what level you need to start treatment is individualized, based on your age and any medical problems you have.